Pre-K requirements include the following:

-We are committed to building culturally responsive, nurturing environments that are inclusive of all children, particularly children with developmental delays or disabilities, who speak languages other than English, children of color, and children living in poverty.
+Our pre-K program helps children develop a strong foundation for lifetime of learning using current research about early education and child brain development, our experience as educators, and what we know about the experiences of our families.
+We are committed to building culturally responsive, nurturing environments that are inclusive of all children — particularly children with developmental delays or disabilities, who speak languages other than English, children of color and children living in poverty.

-- Concentrate on all domains of child development, focusing on the whole child, remembering that children construct their learning in progressions and on a developmental continuum.
+- Concentrate on all domains of child development, focusing on the whole child and remembering that children construct their learning in progressions and on a developmental continuum.

 - Work to develop each child’s sense of self as the foundation of their social emotional growth.